A short bio about Alison Elizabeth Marshall

 I have been a follower of Baha’u’llah for over 40 years.
 During my teenage years, I was told, first, by a man who read my tarot cards and, later, by a man who read my palm, that when I was older I would discover great religious truths.
 I believe I found those truths in the religion founded by Baha’u’llah.

-I went through a very stressful and confusing time – learning to stand on my own two feet, pulling myself together and making something of myself.
+I went through a very stressful and confusing time – pulling myself together and learning to stand on my own two feet.
 I went to university, bought a house and raised my daughter.
 Ten years later, I had a Bachelor of Arts and a Bachelor of Laws.
 I married and began my career as a business writer, becoming a joint owner of the company I worked for.
 I am now retired from that, have moved to the country and am writing for myself.

 None of that would have happened had I not learned about Baha’u’llah and applied his guidance to my life.
 I am grateful to Baha’u’llah for sorting me out.
 I read in his writings that he believed in me, and that if I worked together with him, he would help me achieve worthy things in life.
 So now I am writing my book about the things he has taught me, in the hope that they will benefit others too.
 I am also working on creating resources that will make connecting with Baha’u’llah easy for people.